panyijing1997/BirdMonitor/README.md

 ```shell
 $ python3 bird_detection.py
 ```
-if Phillip Hue is unavaible, comment line 61 and 79 (codes for sending request to Hue bridge) in `operation/bird_detection.py`.
+if Phillip Hue is unavaible, comment codes for sending request to Hue bridge in `operation/bird_detection.py`.
 ### run the flask app
 In the `flaskapp` folder:
 ```shell